htjb/globalemu/paper/paper.md

 # Summary

-``globalemu`` is a robust framework for training and emulating the sky-averaged or Global 21-cm signal from the Cosmic Dawn and Epoch of Recombination.
+``globalemu`` is a robust framework for emulating the sky-averaged or Global 21-cm signal from the Cosmic Dawn and Epoch of Reionisation.
 While a detection of this signal has not yet been confirmed the physics of the signal is broadly understood within a theoretical framework.
 Detailed simulations of the signal exist and are continually being updated as our understanding of the physics improves [@Visbal2012, @Fialkov2014, @Cohen2017, @Reis2021].
 Each simulation takes a few hours to perform on a desktop [@Monsalve2019] and consequently the use of neural networks to emulate the signal has been pursued.
-``globalemu`` is capable of emulating a high resolution Global signal in 8 ms which is a factor of 20 improvement on the previous state of the art [@Cohen2020].
+``globalemu`` is capable of emulating a high resolution Global signal in 1.3 ms which is a factor of approximately 102 improvement on the previous state of the art [@Cohen2020].
 It is designed to be a flexible emulator that can be easily retrained by a user on the latest set of simulations containing the most up to date understanding of the physics.